hugoledoux/mywebsite/_drafts/your-polygons-the-same.md

 > A Polygon is defined as a planar Surface defined by 1 exterior boundary and 0 or more interior boundaries.
 Each interior boundary defines a hole in the Polygon.

-There are different rules for the interactions between the different rings of a polygon, and it is easy to imagine that things can get quickly complex and messy.
+There are different rules for the interactions between the different rings (boundaries) of a polygon, and it is easy to imagine that things can quickly get complex and messy.
-The following figure shows 12 examples of rather simple polygons that are invalid, and these highlight the most important rules.
+The following figure shows 12 examples of rather simple polygons that are invalid, and these highlight the most important validity rules.

 ![]({{ site.baseurl }}/img/unitpolygons.png)